 My coworker told me I definitely had to eat something called “Sansho Ice Cream” when I came here, but refused to tell me what it was.

 After a visit to the gallery and walking around for about an hour, we stopped by the café.
 I couldn’t see “Sansho Ice Cream” on the menu, so I asked a member of staff.

 She told me that unfortunately the season for “sansho” was over, but that I could come back next year to try it… I finally got my friend to explain what it is…

 Sansho is a type of small lizard that can be dried and eaten as a snack.
 Mini-Oze Park sells it as a topping for ice cream!

-The noodles used in the above recipes are a blend of soba flour and asparagus.
+The noodles in the above recipes are made from a blend of soba flour and asparagus.
 We ate these at a restaurant called Bono, inside Tajima Station, but there are many restaurants serving delicious food all around this area.

-Public transport access to Minamiaizu in general is not very regular and the bus stops may be a little hard to find (with no English place names), so I recommend hiring a car.
+Public transport access to Minamiaizu is not very regular and the bus stops are difficult (with no English), so I recommend hiring a car.